-A hardcase is essential – but it’s not invulnerable!
+A hardcase is essential – but it’s not invulnerable

+A hardcase is however not a set-and-forget solution.
 It’s important to regularly remove the hardcase and clean out any loose dust or debris, which can easily slip into open ports and stop you from plugging in your peripherals.

 Get the right insurance

-Like any substantial investment, it’s highly recommended that you get insurance for your MacBook Pro, just in case of the unexpected.
+Like any substantial investment, it’s highly recommended that you get insurance for your MacBook in case of the unexpected.
 Speak to your insurance provider for the right level of cover to suit your needs.

 You can also get round-the-clock service and support by getting AppleCare+.
-You can purchase this alongside your brand-new device, or buy it within 90 days of purchasing your MacBook Pro.
-Not only does it provide technical, software and hardware assistance, but you’ll get an extra year of protection beyond the basic AppleCare service, plus accidental damage coverage.
+You can purchase this alongside your brand-new device, or buy it within 60 days of purchasing your MacBook.
+AppleCare+ for Mac provides expert technical support and additional hardware coverage from Apple, including unlimited incidents of accidental damage protection.